SlimeVR/SlimeVR-Docs-Site/src/firmware/configuring-project.md

   #define PIN_BATTERY_LEVEL A0
 ```

 SDA and SCL pin for main and AUX trackers are always the same.
-You can define pins either by using pin name, like `D1`, or by pin number, like `21`.
-Check you board pinout for the details, or connect your tracker to the default pins, they're recommended ones.
+You can define pins either by using pin names, like `D1`, or by pin number, like `21`.
+Check your board pinout for the details, or connect your tracker to the default pins, they're recommended ones.

 You need to put here your selected pins for I2C.
 Check pinout for details in terms of which ports could be used for I2C.